yungSoftware/roblox-2016-source-code/README.md

 The guide is straight forward so there should be no issues on your side<br>
-Since I've already configured everything, you won't have to do much<br>
+Since I've already configured everything, you won't have to do much.